-Epoetin alfa (Injection)
+Epoetin alfa (By injection)

 Epoetin Alfa (e-POE-e-tin AL-fa)

 How to Use This Medicine

 - Your doctor will prescribe your dose and schedule.
 This medicine is given as a shot under your skin or into a vein through a dialysis port.

 - A nurse or other health provider will give you this medicine.

 - You may be taught how to give your medicine at home.
 Make sure you understand all instructions before giving yourself an injection.
 Do not use more medicine or use it more often than your doctor tells you to.